-Man Who Tossed Boy From Mall Of America Balcony Gets 19-Year Sentence
+Emmanuel Deshawn Aranda Sentenced To 19 Years In Prison For Throwing Boy From Mall Of America Balcony

-A man who reportedly told police that he showed up to the Mall Of America “looking for someone to kill” after he was arrested for throwing a young boy over the third-floor railing on April 12 was given a 19-year prison sentence.
+A man who was arrested for throwing a young boy over the third-floor railing at the Mall of America on April 12 was given a 19-year prison sentence.
+The suspect, Emmanuel Deshawn Aranda, reportedly told police that he showed up to the shopping center “looking for someone to kill” on April 12.

-According to NBC News, 24-year-old Emmanuel Deshawn Aranda looked straight ahead or down during his sentencing hearing on Monday.
-When given the chance by Hennepin County District Judge Jeannice Reding to address the court, the man declined.

-The Minneapolis man was facing a charge of premeditated first-degree murder for the horrendous act.
-He pleaded guilty to the charge last month.
+According to NBC News, the 24-year-old defendant looked straight ahead or down during his sentencing hearing on Monday.
+When given the chance by Hennepin County District Judge Jeannice Reding to address the court, Aranda declined.
+The Minneapolis man was facing a charge of premeditated first-degree murder for the horrendous act; he pleaded guilty to the charge last month.

 Aranda was arrested after attacking the boy, who authorities say he picked at random.
 He fled the scene of the attack but was arrested shortly thereafter while on board a light rail train.
+The attacker’s family said he suffers from mental illness.

 The 5-year-old boy, named Landon, miraculously survived the 40-foot fall, suffering broken bones and head trauma.
 A May 24 statement from the boy’s family on the status of his health said he was dealing with “non-life threatening complications from his injuries which have required additional procedures to correct.”